Group

 SRN_2018

 Sharon R. Neufeldt grew up in Tucson, AZ and graduated from University High School in 2003.
 She earned a B.S. in Chemistry at Northern Arizona University in Flagstaff in 2006, and then began her Ph.D. studies at the University of Michigan in Ann Arbor in 2007.
 At Michigan, she worked with Professor Melanie Sanford on the development of Pd-catalyzed C—H functionalization reactions.
 In 2013, she became the Cram Teacher-Scholar at UCLA.
 There, she undertook postdoctoral research with Professor K. N. Houk using DFT to study the mechanism and selectivity of transition metal-catalyzed C—H activation, while also teaching sophomore organic chemistry.
 In summer 2016 she moved to Bozeman, MT to begin her independent career.
+She was promoted to Associate Professor in 2023.
 She is the recipient of an NSF CAREER award (2019), a Thieme Chemistry Journals Award (2020), a Cottrell Scholars Award (2020), and an NIH NIGMS MIRA award (2020).
-Outside of chemistry, Sharon enjoys spending time with her husband, Roland, and 2-year old son, Teddy.
+Outside of chemistry, Sharon enjoys spending time with her husband, Roland, and 3-year old son, Teddy.

 Neufeldt CV